rreinold/C_EmbeddedSystemsLab/readme.txt

+## Sending Ethernet packet via NIOS Softcore Processor Board ##

+Pay special attention to hello_led.c, which contains all the logic for handling an ethernet packet.

 /**************************************************************************
  * Copyright © 2004 Altera Corporation, San Jose, California, USA.        *
  * All rights reserved.
 All use of this software and documentation is     *